sebspion/reqs/draft-ietf-lake-reqs.md

 ## AKE for OSCORE {#AKE-OSCORE}

 The rationale for designing this protocol is that OSCORE is lacking a matching AKE.
 OSCORE was designed for lightweight RESTful operations for example by minimizing the overhead, and applying the protection to the application layer, thereby limiting the data being encrypted and integrity protected for the other endpoint.
-Moreover, OSCORE was tailored for use with lightweight primitives that are likely to be implemented in the device, specifically CoAP, CBOR and COSE.
+Moreover, OSCORE was tailored for use with lightweight primitives that are likely to be implemented in the device, specifically CoAP {{RFC7252}}, CBOR {{RFC7049}} and COSE {{RFC8152}}.
 The same properties must apply to the AKE.

 In order to be suitable for OSCORE, at the end of the AKE protocol run the two parties must agree on (see Section 3.2 of {{RFC8613}}):